Posters sold by private companies DO NOT COMPLY with the requirements of these acts.

 If you have been contacted by a private company selling occupational health and safety posters, call 1-877-202-0008; employment standards related posters, call 1-800-531-5551.

-The Employment Standards Act, 2000 (ESA), Occupational Health and Safety Act (OHSA) and Workplace Safety and Insurance Act (WSIA) apply to most workplaces in Ontario.
+The Employment Standards Act, 2000 (ESA), Occupational Health and Safety Act (OHSA) and Workplace Safety and Insurance Act, 1997 (WSIA) apply to most workplaces in Ontario.
 Learn more about what workplaces are not covered:

-Posters sold by private companies DO NOT COMPLY with the requirements of the Employment Standards Act, 2000 (ESA) or the Occupational Health and Safety Act (OHSA) or the Workplace Safety and Insurance Act (WSIA).
+Posters sold by private companies DO NOT COMPLY with the requirements of the Employment Standards Act, 2000 (ESA) or the Occupational Health and Safety Act (OHSA) or the Workplace Safety and Insurance Act, 1997 (WSIA).

 More about employment rights and responsibilities…

-Under to the Occupational Health and Safety Act (OHSA), Employers are required to post a copy of the Occupational Health and Safety Act in their workplaces.
+Under the Occupational Health and Safety Act (OHSA), employers are required to post a copy of the Occupational Health and Safety Act in their workplaces.